YouTube Binges

 Yet another is Nike Steiger’s YouTube Channel ”White Spot Pirates” where she buys a dilapidated 37 foot yacht, restores it and starts sailing.
 I remember how I felt that she would not be able to float the boat yet she is doing very well.
 There is tinge of envy as well as a sense of failure that I could not do half the stuff that she did.

-In both cases, the viewer learns about the process of restoring a boat by a beginners and then learning to sail from one beautiful destination to another.
+In both cases, the viewer learns about the process of restoring a boat by a beginner and then learning to sail from one beautiful destination to another.

-Then there is the wonderful Australian success story of Riley Whitelum and Elayna Caruso, 2 sailing greenhorn who are on the 7th year of sailing and now with 2 young kids.
-Both kids born well after their parents made a name with YouTube.
+Then there is the wonderful Australian success story of Riley Whitelum and Elayna Caruso, 2 sailing greenhorns who are now on the 7th year of sailing and with 2 young kids.
+Both kids born well after their parents began sailing and made a name with YouTube.

 “Sailing La Vagabonde” has over 1.6 millions subscribers and chalking up 343 million views.
 Here is the post that I did of them.